Using the SkyCiv Load Generator in ASCE 7-16 Wind Load Calculation for Solar Panels

 To calculate the wind load pressures for a structure using SkyCiv Load Generator, the process is to define first the code reference.
 From there, the workflow is to define the parameters in Project Tab, Site Tab, and Building Tab, respectively.
 However, free users can only use the calculation for a gable roof, truss tower, or freestanding wall/solid signs for a maximum of 3 solves per day.
 With a Professional Account or by purchasing the standalone Load Generator module, you can use all the features of this calculation as long as you want.
 You can purchase the standalone module thru this link.

-Users can get the wind speed by location at anytime from the SkyCiv free wind speed map database.
-Using ASCE 7, you just need to define the Risk Category of the structure and put the address located in USA, regardless if it is ASCE 7-10 or ASCE 7-16.
+Users can get the wind speed by location at any time from the SkyCiv free wind speed map database.
+Using ASCE 7, you just need to define the Risk Category of the structure and put the address located in the USA, regardless if it is ASCE 7-10 or ASCE 7-16.

 SkyCiv has digitalized the map as per the paperback standard.
 This means, you can simply enter in the site location and the software will automatically pull the wind speeds based on this input.
 There is a limit to how many times the wind speed can be calculated on the free tool.
 The software will use our internal interpolator to calculate values between the contours, to ensure accurate wind speeds are used in your designs.
 The Site Elevation is relevant in calculating the Ground Elevation Factor, Ke, for ASCE 7-16.